Saturday, September 15, 2012

 With these "villains go crazy" kinds of issues, there's little to no room left for the kind of character interplay which is one of the FF's strengths.
 Since issue #95, that focus on characterization had been noticeably absent.
 In fact, the dialogue--and development--between these characters had been sparse, beginning around the time when Crystal, an Inhuman and Johnny's girlfriend, officially joined the team while Sue (the Invisible Girl) was on maternity leave.
 I elaborate on Crystal in depth in another post; suffice to say that, with the exception of the four-part story dealing with the Thing's kidnapping to an alien world, the focus of Fantastic Four shifted to action! action! action! rather than building on the new group dynamic.
 Part of that is probably because, as Crystal herself tells Reed, she's already experienced in the use of her power, and wouldn't need a breaking-in period--so Lee, in effect, plugs her into the team as the new distaff member and just goes with it.

-Sue's absence, though, is felt over the next seven months of publication (though that's only seven issues), and Lee abruptly ends her leave of absence--ironically plugging her back into the team right in the middle of the FF's battle with Dr. Doom in Latveria.
+Sue's absence, though, is felt over the next seven months of publication (though that amounts to only seven issues), and Lee abruptly ends her leave of absence--plugging her back into the team right in the middle of the FF's battle with Dr. Doom in Latveria.
 And if you thought the group's dynamic was awkward before, it was now downright cumbersome.
 If it weren't for Sue's picture in the artwork, you'd hardly feel her presence on the team.
 Her interplay with Reed, Ben, and Johnny, once a constant, is dialed back significantly; in fact, the same can be said for her dialogue in general.
 And thanks to the spiked action in the stories, and Crystal still doing most of the heavy lifting in regard to being the team's acting fourth member, there's not much room to deal Sue in.

 So with the arrival of the book's one-hundredth issue--an issue which should be celebrating and highlighting the Fantastic Four as we have come to know them in the majority of the book's run--we have a very different group at this milestone.
 In the past few issues, the team has hardly had time to catch its breath before a new threat arises--yet none of those threats draws them together and gives us a sense of them as a close-knit team.
 And that's largely due to the fact that Sue, as a mother, interacts with the FF at far less a level than she ever has.
 Apparently, Lee sees motherhood as her primary role now (a viewpoint which Reed is steadfast in adopting as his own), which is more observation than criticism on my part but wouldn't be dealt with directly until Roy Thomas would begin writing the book.
 Even when Crystal is forced to leave the team for the Great Refuge for a few issues, it's Ben, Johnny, and Reed who are, for all intents and purposes, the Fantastic Four.
 It's their camaraderie we experience, even when Sue is fully fit to stand by their side.